Ricardicus/ric-script/README.md

 I am developing a programming language!

+It is an interpreted language and I draw a lot of inspiration from Python and Javascript.
+The AST is built using yacc and I implement everything in C.
-Parsing layer complete, continously working on the interpreter for my language now.
+I am continously working on the interpreter for my language, and it is a work in progress.
 In the future I might make it possible to compile the program to some sort of intermediate codes that I can build a much smaller interpreter for (some sort of virtual RISC).
 Not sure what target there will be (if so).

 The samples folder contains ric scripts with OK syntax I will also provide some samples here in the README further below.

-<a href="https://ric-script-u5ep8.ondigitalocean.app/doc">See here for more documentation</a>
+Much of these scripts there are created for use in the test suite, so not all of them are used to show the beauty of this language.

+The entire thing has a working title of 'ric-script'.
+I want to stress that it is a scripting language, and I think 'ric' sounds cool (even if it is a bit self-congratulatory).
+But I might change it if someone inspires me to..

+<a href="https://ric-script-u5ep8.ondigitalocean.app/doc">Here is a ling to some of the language documentation</a>

 # Build

+You can build the interpreter for this language on multiple platforms.
+I currently support iOSX, Linux and Windows.

-On linux or mac use meson or GNU make
+On linux or mac use meson or GNU make you build like this:
 ```
+# fetch the code
+git clone https://github.com/Ricardicus/ric-script && cd ric-script
 # on linux or mac
 make
 # or, with meson: